Mahabharata: Indraprastha

 After the wedding, the Pandava brothers are invited back to Hastinapura.
-The Kuru family elders and relatives negotiate and broker a split of the kingdom, with the Pandavas obtaining and demanding only a wild forest inhabited by Takshaka, the king of snakes, and his family.
+The Kuru family elders and relatives negotiate and broker a split of the kingdom, with the Pandavas demanding and obtaining only a wild forest inhabited by Takshaka, the king of snakes, and his family.
 Through hard work, the Pandavas build a new glorious capital for the territory at Indraprastha.

 Shortly after this, Arjuna elopes with and then marries Krishna's sister, Subhadra.
 Yudhishthira wishes to establish his position as king; he seeks Krishna's advice.
 Krishna advises him, and after due preparation and the elimination of some opposition, Yudhishthira carries out the rājasūya yagna ceremony; he is thus recognized as pre-eminent among kings.

 The Pandavas have a new palace built for them, by Maya the Danava.
 They invite their Kaurava cousins to Indraprastha.
 Duryodhana walks round the palace, and mistakes a glossy floor for water, and will not step in.
 After being told of his error, he then sees a pond and assumes it is not water and falls in.
 Bhima, Arjuna, the twins and the servants laugh at him.
 In popular adaptations, this insult is wrongly attributed to Draupadi, even though in the Sanskrit epic, it was the Pandavas (except Yudhishthira) who had insulted Duryodhana.
 Enraged by the insult, and jealous at seeing the wealth of the Pandavas, Duryodhana decides to host a dice-game on Shakuni's suggestion.
 This suggestion was accepted by Yudhisthira despite the rest of the Pandavas advising him not to play.